Public sector finances, UK: March 2025

 Public sector

-In the UK, the public sector consists of six subsectors: central government, local government, public non-financial corporations, public sector funded pensions, the Bank of England (BoE), and public financial corporations (or public sector banks).
-The figures presented in this release exclude public financial corporations unless otherwise noted.
+In the UK, the public sector consists of six subsectors: central government, local government, public non-financial corporations, public sector funded pensions, the Bank of England (BoE) and public financial corporations (including public sector banks).
+The figures presented in this release exclude public sector banks unless otherwise noted.

 Public sector current budget deficit